ofirDubi/Tremp/README.md

 # Cut corners -
 * Right now i only work on TLV network, i assume working on a larger network will introduce new bugs
-    * for example - now i calculate possible walk time for all stations, which is unneeded and will impact performance.
+    * for example - now i calculate possible walk time for all stations, which is not necessery and will impact performance.
 * Getting the stations which are accessible within car route is not very optimal at the moment.
 The one-to-many query from the car to the stations takes a lot of time, i would need to implement this myself later if i want to get better run time.
 The main idea here is that when doing the one to many i can consider the fact that i can drop stations which are too far away a detour from the target destination.
 *   from raptour_routing.py - # If there is a car route then i need to rebuild footpaths to account the stations created by the car route.
         # TODO: This can be done better - i can use the previous data for static station and only add new ones.
 * When doing a full reparse i receive a memory error at self.build_station_footpaths
+* optimization of departure time -
+        # I can think of more optimizaitons - for example i take bus from s1 to s2 and then wait 30 min for bus from s2 to s3.
+        # I can suggest to take the bus from s1 to s2 later, so i will wait less at s2.